 Pomeranian Black Skin Disease refers to symmetrical coat loss and resulting dark pigmentation of his skin in the bald areas.
 Pomeranians and most other Spitz dog breeds are susceptible to a type of hair loss known as Black Skin Disease.

-Pomeranian Black Skin Disease is known by many other terms, including Alopecia X, BSD, Coat Funk, Castration Responsive Alopecia, Pseudo-Cushing’s Syndrome, Adrenal Sex Hormone Alopecia, Biopsy Responsive Alopecia, Hair Cycle Arrest.
+Black Skin Disease is known by many other terms, including Alopecia X, BSD, Coat Funk, Castration Responsive Alopecia, Pseudo-Cushing’s Syndrome, Adrenal Sex Hormone Alopecia, Biopsy Responsive Alopecia, Hair Cycle Arrest.

-- 1 Black Skin Disease Pomeranian Vital Facts
+- 1 Pomeranian Alopecia Vital Facts

 - 3 The Onset of Black Skin Disease in Pomeranians